 Other famous bass roles:

-has come into less formal use to describe the high baritone roles that are increasingly common in modern musical theatre, such as Marius and Enjolras in Les MisÚrables
+which is an informal use to describe the high baritone roles that are increasingly common in modern musical theatre, such as Marius and Enjolras in Les MisÚrables

 , Bobby in Company

 , or The Phantom and Raoul in The Phantom of the Opera